CTMarius/protractorStarterKit/README.md

 4. Once step 2 is finished, run "npm install -g grunt-cli" in the command prompt.
 5. Run "grunt e2e" in the command line in order to run the tests or use the integrated grunt task runner in Webstorm.
 6. Reports will be generated in a temporary folder in the project root folder.
 Open the index.html to view them.

-### Components:

-This setup uses Protractor in combination with Cucumber, Chai as a assertion library, Grunt as a task runner and the protractor-multiple-cucumber-html-reporter as a reporting library.

 ### Writing tests: